alex/what-happens-when/README.rst

 -----------

-The Address Resolution Protocol (ARP) is a protocol used to map an IP address to a physical (MAC) address on a local network.
+The Address Resolution Protocol (ARP) is a protocol used to map an IP address to a physical address on a local network.
 The ARP process involves resolving the layer-2 (data link layer) address of a network host or device when its IP address is known.